Careers and Further Education

 1. A stable careers programme

-Every school & College should have an embedded programme of careers education and guidance that is known and understood by students, parents, teachers, government and employers.
+Every school and College should have an embedded programme of careers education and guidance that is known and understood by students, parents, teachers, government and employers.

 What we are doing

-• Careers Lead & Subject Leaders meet to review provision
+- Careers Lead and Subject Leaders meet to review provision

-• Careers Lead and Link Governor meetings to reviews Careers & Provision
+- Careers Lead and Link Governor meetings to reviews Careers and Provision

 2. Learning from careers and labour market information